Symphyotrichum spp.

 North America

-Water new aster plantings deeply in their first season instead of giving light sprinkles.
-Soak the root zone to 6–8 inches deep once or twice a week, then let the top couple inches of soil dry before watering again.
+First-year Asters need water deep enough to build a root system before fall bloom.
+Soak the root zone to 6-8 inches deep, then let the top couple inches of soil dry before watering again.

 Mulch around asters with 2–3 inches of shredded bark or leaf mold to hold moisture and cut down on summer watering, but keep mulch a couple inches away from stems to prevent rot.